Shuttl-Tech/drone-autoscaler/README.md

 ## TODO
 - add versioning
 - add debug & info logs so its easy to follow execution & we can get info where manual intervention might be needed in case of failure (eg- failed to resume drone queue, failed to destroy detached ec2 instances, etc.)
-- ensure aws client session is created properly
+- ensure aws client session is created properly (in both dev & prod env)
-- skim through design, dry run
 - write tests